Find a Doctor

 Through programs in outpatient, inpatient, and residential settings, the appropriate types of treatment can be provided without interruption.

 Because family involvement is important in managing mental illnesses, both supportive and educational services are provided for family members.
-When necessary, community services for patients are arranged through appropriate agencies outside Western Psychiatric.
+When necessary, community services for patients are arranged through appropriate agencies outside UPMC Western Psychiatric Hospital.

 The Mood Disorders Treatment and Research program has specific expertise in the treatment of various types of depression and bipolar disorders.
 Services provided in this program include innovative treatment for depression, including medication, therapy and/or a combination for individuals who qualify.
 Clinical care is provided within the environment of conducting research in mood disorders treatment.